27 Best Types of Mint Varieties to Grow in Garden and Containers

 USDA Zones: 5-11

-This fruity herb has an aroma that resembles a banana, which attracts bees.
+The fruity aroma of this herb resembles a banana, which attracts bees.
 Its small lilac-colored flowers bloom throughout the summer.
-Banana Mint can be used in ice creams, cookies, muffins and fruit salads.
+Banana Mint can be used in ice cream, cookies, muffins, and fruit salads.

 5. Chocolate Mint